West Cornwall · TR18 · Cornwall Council West

 A bespoke new build is the longest project we do, and the most rewarding.
 From plot appraisal through planning, building regulations and construction, you work with one team from the first sketch to the handover walk-round.
-In Penzance, that work is shaped by the place itself — Penzance is the principal town of Penwith, with a working harbour, Georgian and Regency seafront and a dense conservation core around Chapel Street and Market Jew Street, with a building stock that leans toward Georgian townhouses and Victorian terraces.
+Working in Penzance means starting from the TR18 context — Penzance is the principal town of Penwith, with a working harbour, Georgian and Regency seafront and a dense conservation core around Chapel Street and Market Jew Street, with a building stock that leans toward post-war suburban estates and Victorian terraces.

 • Conservation Area